 Do I have to clean and sanitise my machine after washing my nappies?

 Definitely not.
 If your nappies are clean, your machine is clean.
 (No matter how dirty they were when they went in the machine.)
 However, it can be good practice to clean your washing machine regularly anyway, whether you are using cloth nappies or not.

-Do I need to soak my prefolds?
+Do I need to soak my Real Nappies prefolds?

-What do I do with the poop?
+What do I do with the poo?

 One of the great advantages of cloth nappies is that you flush solids down the toilet, where they belong.
 We have liners that you can use on top of your prefolds in the nappy to catch the poop for easy disposal.
 Easy!

-Can I use cloth nappies at Day Care?
+Can I use cloth nappies at Daycares?

-More and more child care centres are getting into cloth nappies.
+More and more childcare centres are getting into cloth nappies.
 If in doubt, pop in and show them to your childcare centre.
 Most are pleasantly surprised by how easy they are to use and a lot of them prefer cloth nappies as it means less smelly bins and waste they have to deal with at the end of the day.

 You may need to provide a waterproof bag for storing your wet nappies, which you then take home to wash.